alexeilebedev/openacr/README.md

 If a test fails, the easiest way to debug it is to re-run `atf_unit` with `-debug` flag.
 It will use `mdbg` and automatically set a breakpoint at the first line of the test in question.

+## Scriptlets

+OpenACR includes a number of little scripts to ease program development.
+Some of them are useful as stand-alone utilities

+### Hilite - inline highlighter

+The hilite tool is a perl script that takes a number of perl regexes on the command line, and highlights matching strings in stdin using randomly chosen colors.

+Usage:

+    <some command> | hilite <expr1> <expr2> ...

+Each expr is a regex that is highlighted using a separate color. colors are picked automatically from a default sequence.

+To specify a color explicitly, use its name: `expr1:green expr2:yellow`

+Omitting `expr` matches the entire line, so `hilite :green` makes all lines green.

+#### Blotter Mode

+To highlight every other line, use `expr1:green%2`; to highlight every other 5 lines, use `expr1:green%5`.

+If multiple patterns match a given input line, patterns specified later on the command line override previous patterns; Each pattern can match multiple times within the line.

+#### Inline Specification

+Highlighting rules can be provided as part of the input.
+If a line starts with the special word 'hilite.colors', e.g.

+    hilite.colors <expr1> <expr2> ...

+Then the previous rules are flushed, and new exprs are processed as if they were read from the command line.
+This allows commands to output hilite instructions that keep the text readable yet support highlighting where appropriate.

+#### Diff mode

+If `<expr>` is `-diff` or `-d`, hilite loads diff rules that support either line- or word-diffs.
+Example of colorizing a diff file:

+   hilite -d < patchfile | less -r

+Removed lines or words are colored red, added lines or words are green, and index lines are blue.

+Hilite is not intended to compete with the various syntax highlighters; it is an interactive tool intended to ease readibility or terminal-based output.

+### Grephunk - patch file filter

+Grephunk is a perl script that scan hunks on stdin and filter them according them to specified pattern.
+A `hunk` is the name patch file people use to refer to sections of a patch file that look like this:

+    diff --git a/include/gen/atf_amc_gen.inl.h b/include/gen/atf_amc_gen.inl.h
+    index fbcd12a..5871940 100644
+    --- a/include/gen/atf_amc_gen.inl.h
+    +++ b/include/gen/atf_amc_gen.inl.h
+    @@ -385,0 +386,14 @@ inline bool atf_amc::Ctype2Attr_Update(atf_amc::Ctype2Attr &lhs, atf_amc::Ctype2
+    +    atf_amc::DelType1_Uninit(*this);
+    @@ -426 +440 @@ inline atf_amc::DispFilter::DispFilter() {
+    -inline int atf_amc::pmask_Nbits(atf_amc::DispFilter &parent) {
+    +inline int atf_amc::pmask_Nbits(atf_amc::DispFilter& parent) {

+Here, there are two hunks, one for each line starting with `@@`.
+The `filename` of a hunk is the contents of the `diff` line.

+The `header` is everything from the word `diff` to the first `@@`.
+Hunk body is everything between `@@` and the next `@@` or end of file.

+Grephunk allows specifying patterns for any of these entities.
+Patterns can apply to filename, line, hunk header, or the entire hunk.

+Pattern prefix specifies its scope:
+* no prefix: applies to hunk body
+* l:    line pattern (applies to content only)
+* f:    filename pattern (applies to diff header line)
+* a:    applies to 'a' file (line starts with ---)
+* b:    applies to 'b' file (line starts with +++)
+* h:    hunk pattern -- applies to the entire hunk, including any header lines

+Any number of patterns must be specified on the command line.
+Filename pattern is specified with `f:<regex>`.
+For instance,

+    <some command> | grephunk abcd f:cpp

+Searches fort hunks that match string `abcd` where the filename also matches `cpp`

+A pattern can be positive or negative, negative patterns are preceded with `!`.
+So,

+    <some command> | grephunk f:\!/gen/ | grephunk blah

+Excludes files with /gen/ in the pathname, and then searches for string `blah`.

+Grephunk outputs any hunk that matches any of the patterns.
+So, "OR" is assumed.
+If you want "AND", just chain several grephunk invocations one after another, or use a `blah.*blah` pattern.

+In the example below, hunk must contain the word amc anywhere in it, and filename should not have pattern /gen/

+    grephunk amc f:!/gen/ h:'}\s+$'